gmazelier/ring-accept-param/README.md

 ## Usage

-Augments `:params` with an entry identified by the key `accept` and the detected value.
+Augments `:params` with an entry identified by the key `:accept` and the detected value.
 You can now render the responce in your routes given the desired format, a la Grails.

 To be documented.